 Kathy Russell grew up in and around Washington DC.
 She started shooting photos in the early 80's of hardcore punk bands.
 Kathy continued with photography over the years, but now her subjects are equines and the birds & wildlife in the mountains where I am now.
 When she moved to this area, her goal was to get her best shots of every species of bird and mammal that she saw on her property.

-Kathy has never had any “formal” training in photography.
-“I’ve always loved painting, but was never very good at it.
+Kathy has never had any "formal" training in photography.
+“I've always loved painting but was never very good at it.
 I would get ideas that never seemed to come out on a canvas.
-I found my outlet when I learned more of the digital art side of photography.
+I found my outlet when I learned more about the digital art side of photography.
 Mixing my images together or layering them with textures.
 Some works have had over a hundred layers to them.
 I use a lot of brushwork to blend and combine images together in many instances.
 Which brings in the love I had for painting.
 My work does wander to the surreal and whimsical side at times, but always come back to or includes the animals.”

 Kathy continues her thoughts, “I've never done my work professionally.
 Dealing with some disabilities I have not taken my work to that step.
 I love what I do.
 I become absorbed in each image that I work on.
 If I don't feel that wonder of seeing where an image will go right away, it usually turns out a mess.
 I've learned to scratch those and move on to the next.
 Something usually comes up that will take me back to those photos, to try again.
 I have been honored to do well in equine and wildlife contests, along with being published in some online magazines.” - Artist's Website